I began painting in 2013, using some of my favorite photographs as learning subjects, in an experiment in self teaching, using acrylic paints.

 "Romeo" - 8" x 10" acrylic on canvas board.
 (SOLD)

-New mixed medium, three dimensional shadow box!
-Click on the image to see more.
+New mixed medium, three dimensional shadow boxes!
+Click on the two images to see more.